 Then work together to get a clear picture of what respect actually looks like, sounds like, and feels like within the school.
 I recommend tackling one section at a time, letting students chat with a partner about their ideas and then sharing out whole group.
 Or, have students work on their own mini-anchor chart independently first.

-And then comes the discussion that might make some folk a little uncomfortable.
+And then comes the discussion that might make some folks a little uncomfortable.
 The discussion about WHO deserves our respect and HOW we decide to respect someone.
 In my experience, there’s more disagreement here than there is in defining respect.
 Often times, faculty feel disrespected by students when there’s a mismatch between how someone gets respect.
 Here’s a quick script for how you can facilitate some student reflection here:

 “We know what respect is and what it looks and sounds and feels like.
 Now let’s talk about who we give our respect to, and how you decide whether or not to give someone your respect.
 I’ll read an idea about how someone might get your respect and you give me a thumbs up if it’s something that makes you choose to respect someone. (if students need more movement, consider asking them to stand to show their agreement, maybe even included a crouch/half stand for partial agreement)